Dan J. Harkey

 The real estate sales and lending business as it is today:

-The real estate business's downward trajectory has witnessed successful salespersons disintegrate, with higher interest rates, fewer qualified borrowers, and fewer sales.
+The real estate business’s downward trajectory has witnessed successful salespersons disintegrate, with higher interest rates, fewer qualified borrowers, and fewer sales.
 When business opportunities deteriorate, what do frustrated salespeople do?
-They may be tempted to perpetuate a losing strategy, which includes working from home, focusing on distracting activities, only taking inbound messages, selectively returning calls, and engaging in what today is called quitting.
+They may be tempted to perpetuate a losing strategy, which includes working from home, focusing on distracting activities, only responding to inbound messages, selectively returning calls, and engaging in what is now commonly referred to as quitting.

 This is where a best-practices action system specifically designed for real estate and lending sales can make a significant difference; the challenges are unique.
 The market is volatile, and success often depends on factors beyond our control.
-This is why it's crucial to have a system that can help us navigate and maximize opportunities.
+It’s crucial to have a system that can help us navigate and maximize opportunities.
 Emphasizing the need for adaptability in the face of changing market dynamics will make the audience feel prepared and confident.

 Quitting, also known as the Great Resignation and the Great Reshuffle, is an economic trend in which employees are unsatisfied with their jobs but find a way to avoid action by essentially living off their employers’ payrolls by not providing a profitable performance.
 Most employers will not continue to pay salaries for long.
 No results, sorry Charlie, no pay, no job!
 Then what?

-Going the extra mile or any mile consists of obtaining a tidy paycheck for both the employer and the employee.
+Going the extra mile, or any mile, consists of earning a tidy paycheck for both the employer and the employee.

 How about a very inexpensive gadget, a mouse jiggler, that artificially simulates keyboard activity and mouse movement, creating the impression of computer work?
 Some who work remotely have attempted to outsmart their management while engaging in fake work activity.
-These individuals, called 'parasitic quiet quitters,' exploit their employers by engaging in fraudulent activities to avoid real work.
+These individuals, known as ‘parasitic quiet quitters,’ exploit their employers by engaging in fraudulent activities to avoid legitimate work.

 Management may use productivity monitoring software as a surveillance mechanism to ensure compliance with company work requirements, so the parasitic quiet quitter alternatively engages in fraud.